schalowj/panopticon/README.md

 ## Installation

-Panopticon is written in *Python 3* and both that *cherrypy* are required.
+Panopticon is written in *Python 3* and both that and *cherrypy* are required.
 The included scripts for generating test alerts also require *requests*.

 Eventually, it will be available via *pip*, but today...copy and run any way you can run a CherryPY server.
 The most straight-forward: